sergeio/riddle-blog/math.md

 Delightful!
 That's enough information to answer the question?
 I'd have expected more rules.

+> Well, it's delightful if you ignore the sexism, and gloss over the fact that
+> supposedly this was an interview question at Google.

 Maybe the wording "everybody wants to have a son" biased me, but I am pretty sure that such a country would have more sons than daughters.
 I am also skeptical of my intuition, since Ellenberg's bread and butter is making you